Updated: Dec 14, 2021

 The first No4Ts sniper rifles were transported in modified Bren Chests, after a little time and feedback a custom chest was envisioned that could keep the rifle and its key parts / accessories safe during storage and transportation.
 The examples that remain in original Bren chests indicate that the heavy metal band was removed from the lid and all the internal blocks and features removed and the typical 2 bulkhead block cradles produced SA No 15 style - other changes include deleting the chain lid stops and using the leather equivalents and relocating the carry handle blocks and a rope handle from the ends to the middle of the long sides - as it could now be carried by one person.

-The purpose built Chest Small Arms No 15 used metal hardware was high street / hardware store standard at the time - also the screws, which are now hard to find / specialty store in in raw steel with a countersunk slot drive.
+The purpose built Chest Small Arms No 15 used metal hardware that was high street / hardware store standard at the time - also the screws, which are now hard to find / specialty store in in raw steel with a countersunk slot drive.
 Having a few rifles pass by and through my possession I became interested in the other parts in the CES and then of course the chest to keep them.

 I have now seen and documented several original chests, some really authentic reproductions and with re-enacting becoming a cottage industry with different replicas from around the world.